 The second BLACK WIDOW trailer is actually a long TV spot that Marvel calls a "special look."
 Regardless, this is essentially a new trailer that is specifically focused on action.
 We see a lot more of Taskmaster, and get more glimpses at a couple of the film's big setpieces.
 We even see Red Guardian facing off against Taskmaster and some extra flashes of action featuring Rachel Weisz's character!

 Among the many reasons to be excited about BLACK WIDOW are the people who brought this long-awaited solo film to the big screen: BLACK WIDOW is directed by Cate Shortland, the award-winning Australian filmmaker behind acclaimed dramas LORE and BERLIN SYNDROME.
 The film is based on a script by CAPTAIN MARVEL co-writer Jac Schaeffer and THE DISAPPEARANCE OF ELEANOR RIGBY writer Ned Benson.

-This is only the beginning of the BLACK WIDOW experience, and we can expect to learn more about the movie as it spins towards the May release date.
+This is only the beginning of the BLACK WIDOW experience, and we can expect to learn more about the movie as it spins towards its release date in 2021.

 All images courtesy of Marvel Studios.